realpython/python-guide/docs/scenarios/admin.rst

     Ubuntu

 Writing Modules in Puppet is pretty straight forward.
 Puppet Manifests together form Puppet Modules.
-Puppet manifest end with an extension of ``.pp``.
+Puppet manifests end with an extension of ``.pp``.
 Here is an example of 'Hello World' in Puppet.

 .. code-block:: puppet